 Take your AMI Montessori teacher training course in the US!

 - Join a cohort of your fellow international colleagues around the world

 - M1 Visas available for qualifying academic year students.

-- All written work can be submitted and reviewed in Mandarin or Spanish.
+- All written work can be submitted and reviewed in Spanish.

 - Convenient blended online/in person classes broken into modules that allow for time to complete observation and practice teaching in the United States.

-You are welcome to fill out the application in Mandarin, Spanish, or English.
+You are welcome to fill out the application in Spanish or English.
 Apply Directly to SIMS

 An American Experience